github-linguist/linguist/CONTRIBUTING.md

 1. Open a pull request, linking to a [GitHub search result][search-example] showing in-the-wild usage.
    If you are adding a sample, please state clearly the license covering the code.
    If possible, link to the original source of the sample.
+   If you wrote the sample specifically for the PR and are happy for it to be included under the MIT license that covers Linguist, you can state this instead.

 Additionally, if this extension is already listed in [`languages.yml`][languages] and associated with another language, then sometimes a few more steps will need to be taken: